Bernardo-MG/Tabletop-Punkapocalyptic-API/readme.md

-# Tabletop's Punkapocalyptic API library
+# Tabletop's Punkapocalyptic Model API
-API defining an extension to use the Tabletop project for the wargame Punkapocalyptic.
+API defining the model for the wargame Punkapocalyptic.

 ### Webpage
 Currently the project has no webpage.